mariocki/KDF9/README.md

 ## What different between this repo and the original
 - Source code changes
-    - Write KDF9.log to the `{KDFROOT}/logs` folder
+    - Write KDF9.log to the `{KDFROOT}/logs` folder.
-    - don't assume everyone uses black on white terminals :unamused:
+    - don't assume everyone uses black on white terminals. :unamused:
-    - Use the `KDFROOT` env variable to determine the default paths for `Binaries` and `Data`
+    - Use the `KDFROOT` env variable to determine the default paths for `Binaries` and `Data`.
 - Converted to using Makefiles to build everything (see below).
 - Removed special build case for Cygwin as Windows10 + WSL2 is a better alternative in this use-case.
+- I don't include pre-build binaries.

 ## Folder structure
-- `src` Main source code for ee9
+- `src` Main source code for ee9.
 - `builddefs` Gnat adc pragma files for the various build options.
-- `kal3` Source code for kal3
+- `kal3` Source code for kal3.
-- `kal4` Source code for kal4
+- `kal4` Source code for kal4.
-- `kalgol` Data files using during the compilation of Kidsgrove Algol
+- `kalgol` Data files using during the compilation of Kidsgrove Algol.
-- `mkchan` Source code for mkchan
+- `mkchan` Source code for mkchan.
-- `runtime` Runtime environment
+- `runtime` Runtime environment.
-    - `runtime/Kidsgrove` Kidsgrove Algol source files
+    - `runtime/Kidsgrove` Kidsgrove Algol source files.
-    - `runtime/Whetstone` Whetstone Algol source files
+    - `runtime/Whetstone` Whetstone Algol source files.
-    - `runtime/Binary` Compiled KDF9 binaries
+    - `runtime/Binary` Compiled KDF9 binaries.
-    - `runtime/Data` Data files
+    - `runtime/Data` Data files.
-    - `runtime/FW0Files` Various FW0 files for director or Whetstone interpreter etc
+    - `runtime/FW0Files` Various FW0 files for director or Whetstone interpreter etc.
-    - `runtime/logs` log files are written in here
+    - `runtime/logs` log files are written in here.
-    - `runtime/test` test scripts
+    - `runtime/test` test scripts.
-    - `runtime/setting` Various settings files which canb be copied to settings_[12].txt
+    - `runtime/setting` Various settings files which canb be copied to settings_[12].txt.
-    - `runtime/Assembly` Usercode assembly source code (once compiled the binaries are placed in `runtime/Binary`)
+    - `runtime/Assembly` Usercode assembly source code (once compiled the binaries are placed in `runtime/Binary`).
 - `Documents` Various KDF9 and Whetstone related PDFs/HTML pages.

 ## What has not been changed
-- I don't include pre-build binaries.
-- The License, it's still GPLv3 :thumbsup:
+- The License, it's still GPLv3. :thumbsup:

 ## How to build `ee9` (the KDF9 emulator)
 - `make ee9`